 There seems to be some Scriptural support for skepticism for the possibility the Covid-19 vaccine is the (ambiguous) Mark of the Beast and not a legitimate (though perhaps badly designed) pharmaceutical.
 The term pharmakos (i.e. pharmaceutical comes from this word) is mentioned three times in the New Testament, but it is not in reference to “legitimate” medicine.
 In Rev 9:21 it is used in relation to sorcery that was not repented from.
 In Rev 21:8 and 22:15 it pertains to a class of people (sorcerers) who will be damned.
 In the LXX it is used in the same sense in Jer 34:9 and Nah 3:4.
 The sorcery referred to in all of these passages is public and deliberate.
 Hence, there seems to be no room for taking the Mark of the Beast by mistake if it meets the criteria of sinful pharmakos.

-Nevertheless, Saint Paisios by any standard would have the following right: those of us living in the world, by varying degrees, participate in the Beastial system.
+When one delves into Saint Paisios more, we see that he speaks of “marks” of the beast.
+His teaching is not so much that vaccines, credit cards, and other items are the Mark of the Beast.
+Rather, to sum up his thought in my own words, those of us living in the world, by varying degrees, participate in the Beastial system.
 Some of our retirements are invested in unethical companies or enterprises when the fact we even have retirements is problematic, we vote for politicians who support unethical wars of offense or social policies, we borrow money from godless usurers for things we want and not need, we send our children to schools which overtly brainwash them with godlessness, we partake in godless amusements, we simply accept multiple layers of identifications to make life easier and never reflect upon the spiritual component of people being reduced to numbers, and etcetera.
 We may not be taking the Mark of the Beast, but “friendship with this world is enmity with God” (James 4:4) and we sure as heck cozy ourselves up to the world.
 To the degree we have compromised and embraced the world and the love of its goods (cf 1 John 2:15-17), we have deliberately turned away from God.
 If the Mark of the Beast is spiritual and on some sort of spectrum, then most of us are on the spectrum–just like the lapsed of the early Church who were given varying degrees of penance for their varying degrees of apostasy.
 If we are honest with ourselves, we have almost gone “all the way” into apostasy and taking the Mark.
 This gives us every reason to repent and be in the world, but not of this world.

 In conclusion, Orthodoxy does not condemn vaccinations.
 It even allows for unethically devised vaccines, as long as there is finger wagging at the scientists for not figuring out a better way to go about their work.
 The Church has also taught that vaccination can never be compulsory.
 In any event, all of these conclusions are tentative as there is no apostolic tradition on the matter.
 The Church cannot speak on the issue with the same authority as anything the Apostles did explicitly teach about.
 Rather, it can only recommend disciplines for the spiritual well-being of its people and in so doing, creating precedents that, if they prevail over time, gain the authority of custom. (cf Saint Augustine, City of God, Book 17, Chap 20)